Krapaince/c_json_tools/doc/getting_started.rst

 * json_array
 * json_object

-For each of this famillies those operations are available:
+For each of this families those operations are available:

 * Append
 * Create